j-rossi-nl/verbcl/README.md

-# lawinsider
+# Court Listener
-Working with LawInsider dataset
+Working with CourtListener dataset

 Pipeline :
 Original dataset is available as *.tar.gz files :